Owen Moxon

-Owen James Moxon (born 17 January 1998) is an English footballer who plays as a midfielder for club Stockport County.
+Owen James Moxon (born 17 January 1998) is an English professional footballer who plays as a midfielder for EFL League One club Cambridge United, on loan from club Stockport County.

 Moxon has previously played for Queen of the South, Gretna 2008, Annan Athletic and Carlisle United.

 Career

 Born in Carlisle, Cumbria, Moxon played in Carlisle United's academy, before being released in 2014.

 Queen of the South

 Moxon began his senior career at Queen of the South.
 Moxon was first included in a senior match-day squad on 1 August 2015, remaining an unused substitute for their 4–3 extra-time win over Annan Athletic in the first round of the Scottish League Cup.

 In the next round, on 25 August 2015, Moxon made his debut, replacing Kyle Hutton for the final 14 minutes of a 1–0 defeat to Greenock Morton at Palmerston Park.
 Moxon played his first league game on 5 September 2015, appearing for the final seven minutes, replacing Mark Millar as Queens lost 2–0 at Palmerston versus St Mirren in the Scottish Championship.

 Moxon's contract was not renewed by Queen of the South, so after two seasons he was released by the club in May 2017.